Serving Individuals with Intellectual Disabilities and/or Autism, their Families, and the Providers who support them.

 Resource coordination focuses on outreach, distribution of community resources, providing training and networking opportunities for individuals, their families and other stakeholders in the developmental services system who live in, receive, or provide servicers in Westmoreland County.

 All services are based on the philosophies and concepts of Positive Approaches, Everyday Lives, LifeCourse Framework; Supporting Families throughout the Lifespan.
+Start Chat with Rizzy for further assistance For additional information about our Developmental Services Support Division, please go to our Frequently Asked Questions Page

 Supports Coordination